Frequently Asked Questions

 Does the Admissions Committee accept 3-year bachelor's degrees?

 Yes, as long as a candidate has earned a bachelor's degree by the start date of the program, they are eligible to apply.

 Does the Admissions Committee prefer a GMAT or GRE score?

 We accept both GMAT and GRE scores.
 The Admissions Committee pays particular attention to the quantitative score on both exams to ensure that you can handle the rigor of the program.

 Interviews are conducted via Skype or in person.
-Interviews are conducted by staff, alumni, and select second-year MBA students who will ask you a variety of questions, including ones about your educational background and personal interests.
-At the conclusion of the interview, you will have the opportunity to ask questions about the MMS: DKU experience.
+Interviews are conducted by staff, alumni, and select second-year MBA students who will ask you a variety of questions about your educational background.
+At the conclusion of the interview, you will have the opportunity to ask questions about the MMS: Duke Kunshan University experience.
 Learn more about interviews.

 No. Recommendations must be received for an application to be considered complete and ready for review.